 Qualified counsellors and play therapists will deliver both long- and short-term one-to-one counselling through a range of therapeutic interventions to help young people manage an extensive range of emotional issues including:

 - Domestic violence

 - Peer relationships/friendships

 Our early intervention approach helps develop confidence, self-esteem and resilience.
 School counselling has been evidenced to help children and young people achieve their potential in and out of school and enjoy their childhood.
 Professional counsellors and play therapists work towards Goals with young people in order to

 - Help deal with painful emotions

-- Enable a young person to achieve some level of congruence regards to thoughts, feelings and understand behaviour
+- Enable a young person to achieve some level of congruence with regards to thoughts, feelings and understanding behaviour

 - Enable a young person to change behaviours which have negative consequences

 Parental involvement is encouraged and essential for working with primary aged children.
-An essential element in this profession is recognising when a referral needs stepped up intervention to Tier 3 CAMHS service.
+An essential element in this profession is recognising when a referral needs stepping up to Tier 3 CAMHS service.
 We have established a direct referral route to this service.